bhoward/focsipedia2/docs/logic/recursion.md

   Therefore, we have shown that `power(x, n)` correctly computes $x^n$ for all $n\ge 0$.
 </details>

-[^1]: Don't listen to the people who try to say that $0^0$ is undefined; they're thinking of a much broader statement about limiting forms in real analysis, which doesn't concern us here.

-1. Write the _power_ function from the previous problem in Scala, and check that it works on several examples. _Hint:_ The code will be almost the same as the Java, except for the different function syntax and not using the temporary variable _answer_ (see examples above).
+4. Write the _power_ function from the previous problem in Scala, and check that it works on several examples. _Hint:_ The code will be almost the same as the Java, except for the different function syntax and not using the temporary variable _answer_ (see examples above).